 But the answers were now different.
 I was okay either way.

-I had such a high value on my children, our family, and the culture we had created in our home, I was unwilling to settle and perfectly content to carry on as we were.
+I had a high value on my children, our family, and the culture we had created in our home.
+So I was unwilling to settle and perfectly content to carry on as we were.

 After much persuasion from a dear friend, I agreed to join an online dating platform for a month.
 Certain it would be a waste of my time, I mostly just wanted her to leave me alone about it and this was my only hope of silencing her.

-I posted one picture and two sentences: “I love Jesus and I love kids.
+I posted one picture and two sentences.
+It said “I love Jesus and I love kids.
 If you want to know more, you’ll have to ask.”
-I definitely wasn’t trying very hard.
+Clearly I wasn’t trying very hard.

-As expected, I received a number of shallow messages that barely elicited a response, and considering this was my ‘last resort,’ I actually started getting a little discouraged.
-And then I received a message unlike the rest…
+As expected, I received a number of shallow messages that barely elicited a response.
+And considering this was my ‘last resort,’ I actually started getting a little discouraged.
+But then I received a message unlike the rest…

 THE FINAL ROUND | TRUTHS THAT MADE ALL THE DIFFERENCE